-1. Often, it was not necessary to certify the bearer (messenger) of a letter since he could be verified relatively easily in person.
-The letter spoke for itself and the messenger was in hand to question the source, or veracity, if doubtful.
-Therefore, by using the clause “through Silas,” Peter is not certifying him as a mere messenger nor of his amanuenses who would only transcribe Peter’s words.
+- It was not necessary to certify the bearer (messenger) of a letter since he could be verified relatively easily in person.
+The letter spoke for itself and the messenger was in hand to question the source.
+Therefore, by using the clause “through Silas,” Peter is not certifying him as a mere messenger nor his amanuenses who would only transcribe Peter’s words.

-2. Peter uses “faithful brother.”
+- Peter uses “faithful brother.”
 So, if the message arrived, there would be no need to indicate the messenger as being “faithful” to the recipients.
-Forgery or alteration was not really a danger since at that time any alteration of the writing was fairly obvious.
+Forgery or alteration was not really a danger since any alteration of the writing would have been fairly obvious.
 They could question the messenger if they suspected forgery but the contents do not suggest it.
 It was a godly composition after all and no nefarious gain can be imagined.
-Therefore, the reference to “faithful brother” may suggest compositional assistance.
+Therefore, the reference to “faithful brother” could suggest compositional assistance.

-3. That Silas was a chosen delegate of the Apostles and a leader gives him credibility as a sub-author with Peter later when writing his first letter: Then the apostles and elders, with the whole church, decided to send men chosen from among them, Judas called Barsabbas and Silas, leaders among the brothers, to Antioch with Paul and Barnabas.
+- That Silas was a chosen delegate of the Apostles at the Jerusalem Council, and as a leader, gives him credibility as a sub-author with Peter of letter: Then the apostles and elders, with the whole church, decided to send men chosen from among them, Judas called Barsabbas and Silas, leaders among the brothers, to Antioch with Paul and Barnabas.
 (Acts 15.22 NET)

-5. His suffering in ministry along with Paul in the Philippian jail (see Acts 16) adds further credibility as one to help Peter write his letter.
-The recipients themselves were facing severe trials and Silas’ experience from his previous suffering of persecution could help them.
+- His suffering in ministry along with Paul in the Philippian jail (see Acts 16) adds further credibility as one to help Peter write his letter.
+The recipients themselves were facing severe trials and Silas’ experience could help them.

-6. He proclaimed the gospel along with Paul and Timothy in Corinth and Paul mentions him in his second letter (2 Cor.
-1.19).
-It is obvious that his preaching carried weight in the Corinthians’ minds is why Paul refers to him.
+- He proclaimed the gospel along with Paul and Timothy in Corinth.
+That Paul mentions him in his second letter (2 Cor.
+1.19) carried weight in the Corinthians’ minds, and hence, Paul refers to him.

-7. It seems that Silas may have helped Paul (along with Timothy) write both 1&2 Thessalonians since these letters list all three individuals as their author.
-Timothy and Silas were not just helpers assisting Paul but workers in their own right.
+- It seems that Silas authored, along with Paul and Timothy, both 1&2 Thessalonians since these letters list all three individuals as from them (see vs.1 of both epistles).
+Timothy and Silas were not just helpers assisting Paul, but workers and authors, in their own right.

-8. It could be that Silas had better phrasing than Peter is why Peter said “through (dia) Silvanus” (1 Pet.
-5.12a).
-Since Silas had the gift of prophecy and is seen in numerous instances as preaching and encouraging, Silas probably phrased the letter with Peter producing the main ideas he intended to convey to the hearers.
+- It could be that Silas had better phrasing than Peter.
+Since Silas had the gift of prophecy, and, is seen in numerous instances as preaching and encouraging, Silas could have phrased the letter with Peter structuring the main ideas he intended to convey to the hearers.

-10. The recipients seem to be primarily Hellenistic Jews of Pontus, Galatia, Cappadocia, Asia, and Bithynia.
+- The recipients seem to be primarily Hellenistic Jews of Pontus, Galatia, Cappadocia, Asia, and Bithynia.
 They are addressed with the Greek term diaspora in 1.1 indicating Jews who were primarily exiled from Palestine many years previous.
-These were Jews who, over the centuries, kept distinct in their Jewishness yet lived in Greek culture and reconciled both to varying degrees.
-Perhaps Silas was a Hellenistic Jew since Paul earlier took him on his return journey to encourage the churches.
-It would be more natural for the recipients to be encouraged in a Hellenistic style, phrasing, or logic than to receive Peter’s word’s, a lifelong Palestinian Jew.
+These were Jews who, over the centuries, kept distinct in their Jewishness yet lived in Greek culture.
+Obviously, Silas was a Hellenistic Jew since Paul earlier took him on his return journey to encourage the churches.
+It would be more natural for the recipients of 1Peter to be encouraged in a Hellenistic style, phrasing, or logic than to receive Peter’s words, a lifelong Palestinian Jew.

-11. Regional rivalries operated in the ancient world like in ours.
+- Regional rivalries distinctions operated in the ancient world like in ours.